jrhadams/zmk-config-sweep/README.md

-ZMK Config for Ferris
+ZMK Config for Ferris Sweep

-Experimental, various size layouts in the revision history.